adamajammary/imt3673-lab1/README.md

 # imt3673-lab1
 IMT3673 Lab 1 (Android, Java)

-# Lab 01

-Create an application consisting of 3 activities.
+## Create an application consisting of 3 activities

 ## The first, entry activity (A1), should have
 * editable text field (T1)